-Value space: Off/On

 Off: CEC is disabled.
 On: CEC is enabled.

-Video Output Connector [n] Location HorizontalOffset
+Video Output Connector [n] Location HorizontalOffset n: 1..3

 HorizontalOffset and VerticalOffset settings are associated with each video output.
 These settings are used to signal the relative position of the displays that are connected to these outputs.